kando-menu/kando/docs/configuring.md

 ```

 > [!TIP]
-> You can have a look at a complete example configuration [here](https://gist.github.com/Schneegans/ebd385030bb7e15aa24d73f23abb4b53)!
+> You can have a look at a the example menu configurations [here](https://github.com/kando-menu/kando/tree/main/src/main/example-menus)!

 #### Menu Descriptions